March 2020 - Georgetown University

 Delivering the Abundance to those in Need - with Love

 University of California, Berkeley

-University of California, Berkeley Goldman School of Public Policy students will present their impact assessment of a new school pantry program transforming the lives of single mothers and serving as a template for relieving hunger in the United States with White Pony Express at the United Nations Headquarters in New York City.
+University of California, Berkeley Goldman School of Public Policy students will give a virtual presentation on their impact assessment of a new school pantry program transforming the lives of single mothers and serving as a template for relieving hunger in the United States with White Pony Express.

 An Action Plan for NATO on Countering Human Trafficking in the Balkans

 What mechanisms should NATO put in place to effectively and efficiently combat and counter human trafficking, particularly as it relates to women and girls?
-Stanford University Freeman Spogli Institute students will present the action plan they develop for NATO at the United Nations Headquarters in New York City.
+Stanford University Freeman Spogli Institute Students will provide recommendations related to the issue of human trafficking tailored for NATO’s needs.
+To do so, students will develop a “Countering Human Trafficking in the Balkans Strategy”, which will include milestones, measurable key performance indicators (KPIs), recommendations and political statements for the Heads of States and Government and resources for NATO’s further work on the issue.

 June 4, 2020 - Sciences Po in Paris